Aswinmcw/tt-llk/README.md

 ## Overview ##

-This repository contains header-only low-level kernels (LLK) for Tenstorrent AI chips, including Wormhole, and Blackhole. edit
+This repository contains header-only low-level kernels (LLK) for Tenstorrent AI chips, including Wormhole, and Blackhole. edit1

 These kernels serve as foundational compute primitives, acting as building blocks for higher-level software stacks that implement machine learning (ML) operations.